svjack/PosterCraft/README.md

 ## 🙏 Acknowledgments

-- 🏛️ Thanks to our affiliated institutions for their support
+- 🏛️ Thanks to our affiliated institutions for their support.
-- 🤝 Special thanks to the open-source community for inspiration
+- 🤝 Special thanks to the open-source community for inspiration.

 ---